OpenTidalFarm/OpenTidalFarm/docs/examples/channel/channel.rst

 in-/outflow on the west boundary, fixed surface height on the east boundary, and free-slip flow on the north and south boundaries.

+It shows how to:
+  - create a rectangular domain;
+  - specify velocity and surface elevation boundary conditions;
+  - set up a and solve the shallow water solver;
+  - plot the results.

 The shallow water equations to be solved are

 .. math::